 For many photographers Photoshop, published by Adobe, is king.
 You can learn it naturally by doing common, simple edits, and gradually move into more advanced adjustments and effects when opportunity and mood point the way.
 There is no reason to fear Photoshop; doing the simple stuff is as easy in Photoshop as any other image editor.

 More recently, the publisher Macphun has released Luminar, a full-featured photo editor that costs less than Adobe's products.
-Macphun also publishes Aurora, which combines multiple exposures of high-contrast scenes to make High Dynamic Range images—AKS HDR—that show detail in both highlights and shadows.
+Macphun also publishes Aurora, which combines multiple exposures of high-contrast scenes to make High Dynamic Range images—AKA HDR—that show detail in both highlights and shadows.

 What if you can't comfortably afford these programs?
 The Open-Source GNU Image Processor, commonly known as GIMP, is a full-featured image and photo editor that is free to download and use.